 I personally don't want to have to mess with getting the ratio right on, so I take the shortcut.
 I believe I have also seen this at Costco from time to time for a massive discount, so if you see it, snatch it up.

 After the eggs, add little coconut sugar and some almond milk then stir.
-I let it sit for a couple minutes to thicken.
+I let it sit for a couple of minutes to thicken.
 If you've ever worked with nut flours, they absorb liquid completely different that all-purpose flour.
 This batter is going to be pretty thick, lick thick pancake batter.

-Coconut Sugar Struesel
+Coconut Sugar Streusel

 I was nervous using coconut sugar in the streusel, because it's definitley a different texture and isn't as sweet.
 I use brown coconut sugar, but if you can't find it or you already have plain coconut sugar, it will work just as well.

 To make the coconut sugar streusel, all you need is the coconut sugar, ground cinnamon, more Paleo pancake mix and some chilled ghee or coconut oil.

 I personally love the added sweetness and coconut flavor coconut oil adds, but if that's not your jam, go with ghee.
 You can use butter if you don't have issues with dairy.